libfuse/sshfs/sshfs.rst

    sets the interval for forced cleaning of the directory cache when full.

+-o max_conns=N
+   sets the maximum number of simultaneous SSH connections to use.
+Each connection is established with a separate SSH process.
+   The primary purpose of this feature is to improve the responsiveness of the file system during large file transfers.
+When using more than once connection, the *password_stdin* and *slave* options can not be used, and the *buflimit* workaround is not supported/

 In addition, SSHFS accepts several options common to all FUSE file systems.
 These are described in the `mount.fuse` manpage (look for "general", "libfuse specific", and "high-level API" options).